 - Lower the catcher smoothly down to the normal operating position.
 DO NOT allow the catcher to drop down - the gas spring, that holds the catcher in the raised position, is not a shock absorber for lowering the catcher. - 6.
 Close the door by holding the door handle with the left hand and releasing the safety latch on the door hinge mechanism with the right hand.
 The safety latch is released by pressing in on the top of the latch.
-Then, smoothly close the door, working against the spring pressure that holds the door closed.
-DO NOT let the door slam shut by releasing the door before it is closed.
+The door will close smoothly with the assistance of the gas springs.
+If the dampening springs are not functioning properly, they should be replaced to prevent the door from slamming closed and possibly causing a pinch point.